esentri/domainlifecycles/getting-started/english/features/domain_events_en.md

 ### Listening to domain events
-A method listens for published domain events if it has been annotated with `@ListensTo(domainEventType = ...)`:
+A method listens for published domain events if it has been annotated with `@ListensTo(domainEventType = ...)`.
+The framework handles the delivery of the event, the invocation of the method upon event reception, as well as the associated transaction management:

 ```Java
 class EventListener {